lyz-code/blue-book/docs/life_planning.md

 ## Monthly planning

-- Analyze the current circumstances to decide which areas is best to work on
+- Analyze the current circumstances to decide which areas is best to focus on
 - Do the [area refinement](#area-refinement) of the selected areas.

 - Make the whole system meet the new objectives: